 Raise Spectre - Meat Shield - Blood Magic

 for a roughly 40% damage boost for your army.
 The spectres you're looking for are Carnage Chieftains, which can be found in the Old Field in act 2.
 Spam Desecrate until you get the right corpses.
 These provide frenzy charges to nearby allies.
 They are heavily restricted by mana, which is why we use Blood Magic support to let them grant charges more frequently.
-Once your Raise Spectre gem reaches level 19, you'll be able to have 4 spectres at once.
+If you can get a level 21 Raise Spectre gem and +2 to minion gem levels from your weapons, you'll be able to have 4 spectres at once.
 At this point, use two Carnage Chieftains and two Host Chieftains (found in Riverways in act 6, provide power charges).

 It's not a gem, but make sure you also use the Bone Armour skill granted by Necromancer!

 Lunaris upgraded with "Avoid projectiles that have chained" is pretty much required for your own endgame survivability.
 For minor gods, Gruthkul provides the most.